LEG carrier: History

 Some of the first LEG carriers were built in the 1960s.
 These include the 1964 ship Pythagore in France and the 1965 Japanese ship Ethlene Maru No 1.

 Gas carriage

-LEG carriers are build with a cargo containment system to handle ethylene with a boiling point of -104 C. Ethylene is transported at sea for industrial purposes as it is one of the main feedstocks for the petrochemical industry.
+LEG carriers are built with a cargo containment system to handle ethylene with a boiling point of -104 C. Ethylene is transported at sea for industrial purposes as it is one of the main feedstocks for the petrochemical industry.
 The low temperature requires fully refrigerated ships with the cargo at atmospheric pressure or semi-pressurised/fully refrigerated (semi-ref) ships with pressure vessel cargo tanks.
 Semi-refrigerated LEG carriers use special alloyed steels to allow the carriage of ethylene at -104°C. Tanks must be kept in clean and well maintained condition as product purity is important in carriage onboard.
 Cargo operations on these ships are carried out with a view to avoiding impurities affecting the cargo and in ensuring cargoes are carried at atmospheric pressure.